anegan-hub/Project-Iris-flower-data-set/README.md

 ![](Histogram.png)

-From the above data visualization of variables petal length and petal width shows a separation difference of distribution to that of sepal length and sepal width between 0-2cm and 3cm - 7cms with petal width distribution.
+From the above data visualization of variables petal length and petal width, shows a difference of distribution to that of sepal length and sepal width.
 Lets look into this further.

 ## Scattered Plot of each pair of variables